History of anthropology by country: Andes

 In 1936, the American Anthropological Association initiated studies in Latin America on how to incorporate indigenous people in Latin American society, termed acculturation studies, and in 1935, the Social Science Research Council, the American Council of Learned Societies, and the Committee on Latin American studies worked to benefit the interests of the United States.
 The Peruvian government funded anthropological institutions beginning in the 1940s, and the establishment of the Instiuto de Etnologia y Arqueologia and a Peruvian sector in the Instituto Indigneista Interamericano followed.
 By the 1960s Peruvian governmental funding decreased, and became reliant upon the United States for funding.
 The indigenous incorporation into the goal of a singular society was termed cholification by the Peruvian sociologist Anibal Quijano.
 In the 1990s during the Neo-liberal era, indigenous thought became more recognized with political conflicts in the Andean region, and interculturalidad was pursued again for Andean states to recognize the diversity of the people that occupied them.

-Argentina

-Social Anthropology was established in Argentina in 1957.
-It was first institutionalized at the university of Buenos Aires.
-Before the institutionalization of social anthropology, the discipline largely focused on historical studies.
-Rosana Guber attributes the introduction of social anthropology to Esther Hermitte who was a history professor at the Ethnographic Museum in Argentina.
-It was during her trips to the University of Chicago that she was introduced to social anthropology, and so it was the west who influenced the institutionalization of social anthropology in Argentina.
-In 1965, students began to ask for a discipline separate from sociology, and that was not focused primarily on indigenous people.
-There was a movement around this time that called for a greater understanding of the changes modern society was going through, especially during and after the 1966 Revolución Argentina.
-Later, in 1974, students and faculty within departments that were studying social movements and change suffered kidnappings and murders by the Argentine AntiCommunist Alliance.
-The current status of Argentinian anthropology is still deeply rooted in western influence.